AliAhmedNada/IOT/README.md

 # Instructions

-this is a lab assisgment presented to labforward team , the objective to establish a communication bet 2 devices Rasperberry Pi in that case to transfer data bet them.
+this is a lab assisgment presented to labforward team , the objective to establish a communication bet 2 devices to transfer data bet them.

 ## Brief
-the Idea of the solution is work on the device(Instrument) as a server and the receiver machine as a client , using websockets as a realtime communication protocol which would be extremely fast , the steps to run the 2 nodejs apps as follows :
+the Idea of the solution is work on the device (Instrument) as a server and  driver ( machine ) as a client , using websockets as a realtime communication protocol which would be extremely fast , the steps to run the 2 nodejs apps as follows :

 The port Configured is 9899, to change it please edit in the .env file